nsoft/jesterj/CONTRIBUTING.md

 1. Make an account on github (or log in to an existing one)
 2. Describe your feature suggestion in detail in an issue
 3. Wait for a response.
-You shoudl get a response within a week, but as with almost every open source project, paid employment comes first for the maintainer(s).
+You should get a response within a week, but as with almost every open source project, paid employment comes first for the maintainer(s).
 If nobody has responded in a week, feel free to join our slack channel and ask "has anyone had time to look at issue #<your issue number here>?"